daphnedanaraj/ai-workflows-training/README.md

 | [Mentimeter Participation Link](https://www.menti.com/al9qi5s7e6ku) | Interactive pre/post training polls for use during the session |

 ---
+## 🧪 Sample Activity: ChatGPT Prompt Challenge

+Participants are asked to:
+- Write a prompt for ChatGPT to support a task from their daily work (e.g., drafting an email, summarizing feedback)
+- Test the prompt (or review examples)
+- Share and reflect on potential uses and risks

+---

 ## ⚙️ Power Automate Demo Included